Employee wellness

 Our approach

 The design of our wellness programs varies by region, recognizing local needs, Sun Life products and priorities.
 Employee input at each location helps us determine specific health topics of interest in each area.
 Where possible, we offer flexibility to allow employees to choose programs that meet their unique circumstances.
+We continue to assess how we can make our total rewards and well-being programs more inclusive.
+This includes ensuring benefits and programs reflect the diversity of our employees.

 Our global mental wellness offerings include: